Summary of Material accounting policy information

 Debt securities and other borrowed funds

-After initial measurement, debt issued and other borrowed funds are subsequently measured at amortised cost.
+After initial measurement, debt securities and other borrowed funds are subsequently measured at amortised cost.
 Amortised cost is calculated by taking into account any discount or premium on issue funds, and costs that are an integral part of the EIR.

 Financial guarantee